A Michigan couple traveled to Mexico for vacation. They ended up in prison over disputed timeshare payments

 “The Akeos are being held because they successfully disputed Palace’ [sic] charges and failure to deliver services with American Express, criticized the Company on Facebook and alerted others who felt wronged by Palace,” Manly said in a statement.

+A spokesperson for The Palace Company and attorneys for the Akeos both provided CNN with documentation showing an extended dispute about the couple’s use of membership benefits and what could be considered breaches of contract.

-A spokesperson for The Palace Company told CNN in a statement that they filed a complaint with Mexican authorities after the Akeos “fraudulently disputed legitimate credit card charges and publicly encouraged others to do the same.”
+The Palace spokesperson told CNN in statements that they filed a complaint with Mexican authorities in August 2023 after the Akeos “fraudulently disputed legitimate credit card charges and publicly encouraged others to do the same.”

-“Mexican prosecutors reviewed the evidence and, following failed attempts to serve notice, obtained a court-approved arrest warrant,” the company stated.
+“The Akeos began disputing their membership charges with their credit card companies,” Palace said in a statement.
+“These disputes – despite relating to services they had actively used – were granted,” the company said in a statement.

+Palace claims the couple later took to Facebook and “bragged about these chargebacks and encouraged others to follow suit.”

+Palace said it has also filed a related civil suit seeking financial damages.
+The company said “all of its actions are in full accordance with Mexican law.”

+“The bottom line is this is a civil dispute which can be easily litigated,” Manly told CNN in a Friday statement.
+“Palace has no right to force a settlement by having the Akeos arrested and thrown into a dangerous Mexican prison.”

-Hull maintains her family received no notice that she is aware of and said her mother did take to social media to share her negative experience with fellow Palace patrons.
+Hull maintains her family received no notice of criminal charges that she is aware of and said her mother did take to social media to share her negative experience with fellow Palace patrons.
 However, she’s baffled at why social media activity may have contributed to the arrest.

 “My mom was very clear about that in this Facebook group where people were seeking information on what to do when you get in these memberships,” Hull said.
 “If there’s 8,000 people dealing with the same thing, and the same disappointments with Palace Resorts, and how they treat their members, maybe you should look in the mirror and make a change.”